-Expenditure on and teacher participation in professional development.
+Expenditure on and teacher participation in professional development

-The total funds expended on teacher professional development in 2010 was \$53531.00.
+The total funds expended on teacher professional development in 2011 was \$51,371.03.

-The major professional development initiatives are as follows:

-One School - curriculum, planning, assessment, reporting

-First Steps In Maths (Number)

-Our staff profile

-Literacy - Cars & Stars, Reading Comprehension strategies, Literacy Coach Information & Communications Technologies Inclusive Education Higher Order Thinking Skills
+The major professional development initiatives are as follows: One School - curriculum, planning, assessment, reporting First Steps In Maths (Measurement) Literacy - Cars & Stars, Reading Comprehension strategies, Literacy Coach Information & Communications Technologies Higher Order Thinking Skills; Differentiation; Inclusive Education Australian Curriculum in English, Maths and Science - Curriculum into the Classroom

-The involvement of the teaching staff in professional development activities during 2010 was 100 %.
+The proportion of the teaching staff involved in professional development activities during 2011 was 100%.